 The characters are very convincing, and this is because of the flawless writing and clever dialogues.
 There is enough time to explore each character but also the dynamics between all of them, so, by the time of interval, it really feels you have been knowing Al, Les, Ian and Terry for a long time.
 The script is incredibly funny, especially in the first act – before it moves to a more dramatic and darker second act.

-A brilliant performance from the cast: Nathan Write (who is also the playwright: congratulations) as AI, James Wallwork as Ian, who becomes jealous when Al comes into Les’s life and wonderful performance by James Woolley and David Whitworth (Les and Terry), particularly when they are together and show the nuances of their crisp and sweet longtime friendship.
+A brilliant performance from the cast: Nathan Wright (who is also the playwright: congratulations) as AI, James Wallwork as Ian, who becomes jealous when Al comes into Les’s life and wonderful performance by James Woolley and David Whitworth (Les and Terry), particularly when they are together and show the nuances of their crisp and sweet longtime friendship.

 The set is carefully designed by Emily Megson and congratulations also to Jonathan Simpson for the beautiful lights and the solemn piano music that accompanies some scene changes and dramatic moments.